quanteda/tutorials.quanteda.io/content/import-data/pre-formatted.en.markdown

 ```

 {{% notice warning %}}
 The most common problem in loading data into R is misspeficing the location of files or directories.
 If the path is relative, check where you are using `getwd()` and set the root directory of your project using `setwd()`.
 On Windows, you have to replace all `\` in a path with `/`.
+Alternatively, you can use RStudio's "Project" option (File > New Project).
 {{% /notice%}}